sebastianbarkan/Nodify/README.md

 Using Gitcoin Passport to help citizen journalism flourish on-chain and establishing a link between news media, crowdfunding to finance journalism, and earnings for contribution to the verified journalism ecosystem.

 # Inspiration
-The inspiration for Nodify emerged from the growing need to address fake media content.
+The inspiration for Nodify emerged from the growing need to address falsified media content.

 # The Problem
-Fake media content, particularly on social media, is a growing problem:
+False content, particularly on social media, is a growing problem:
-1. Fake Photo Location: unable to verify the location of a photograph.
+1. Falsified Photo Location: unable to verify the location of a photograph.
 2. Fake Photo Time: unable to verify the time a photograph was taken.
 3. Credibility of Photo Poster: unable to verify the credibility of the person who posted the photo.